-Last Updated 18th September 2023.
-The next update to the Index is expected in August 2024.
+Last Updated 11th November 2024.
+The next update to the Index is expected in August 2025.

 The Underfunded Crisis Index is a way to measure and compare the underfunding of humanitarian crises.
-It can help us to understand which crises are underfunded compared to how much funding they require to meet needs, and therefore help to advocate for more funding to the often neglected crises.
+It can help us to understand which crises are underfunded compared to how much funding they require to meet needs, and therefore help to advocate for more funding to often neglected crises.

 For more details on methodology see the Sources and Methodology section below.
-The key details you should know are: we are looking at crises that (a) have an active appeal this year (so that the index is relevant to today), and (b) have had at least three consecutive years of interagency appeals (so that we have a longer term view to account for any short term fluctutations).
+The key details you should know are: we are looking at crises that (a) have an active appeal this year (so that the index is relevant to today), and (b) have had at least three consecutive years of interagency appeals (so that we have a longer term view to account for any short term fluctuations).

 Therefore, this will not tell you about funding today, or even in the last year or two.
 This will tell you about contexts that have been consistently underfunded over time.